votingworks/public-assets/README.md

 # public-assets

-A set of static assets used by third-party apps which should can be added to, but which should never be modified.
+A set of static assets referenced by third-party apps.

+Assets are available at: https://assets.voting.works/path-to-asset

+Existing files can be modified carefully, but should never be removed.